wbgym-webteam/gog/README.md

 And run the `main.py`-file!

-# initialize migration repository, if it has not been initialized yet
+initialize migration repository, if it has not been initialized yet

   - change directory to src
   - type in the terminal
     - flask db init

-  # apply migrations
+   apply migrations

   - change directory to src
   - type in terminal
     - flask db upgrade

-# Admin login accessible through
+ Admin login accessible through

 - /gog/admin/login

+#CLI guide
-# Admin User Creation
+ Admin User Creation

   - change directory to src
   - type in the terminal
     - flask create-admin

-# Admin list Command
+ Admin list Command

   - change directory to src
   - type in the terminal
     - flask list-admins

-# Deleate Admin Account
+ Deleate Admin Account

   - change directory to src
   - type in the terminal
     - flask delete-admin

-# Reset all Data (except delete Admin Accounts)
+ Reset all Data (except delete Admin Accounts)

   - change directory to src
   - type in the terminal
     - flask reset-all

-# List all Commands in the Terminal
+ List all Commands in the Terminal

   - change directory to src
   - type in the terminal